Kellie Meiman Hock

-Ms. Meiman previously worked at the Office of the United States Trade Representative (USTR) as Director for Brazil and the Southern Cone, where she had primary responsibility for trade negotiations with Brazil, Argentina, Chile, Paraguay, and Uruguay.
+Ms. Meiman previously worked at the Office of the United States Trade Representative (USTR) as Director for Brazil and the Southern Cone, where she had primary responsibility for trade negotiations with the region.
 Prior to her work at USTR, Ms. Meiman served as a foreign service officer with the US Department of State, where her posts included handling crisis management in the State Operations Center.
 An Economic Officer in the foreign service, Ms. Meiman previously had served in Porto Alegre, São Paulo, and Recife, Brazil, and in Bogotá, Colombia.
 She has lived and studied in Central America and Japan.

 Ms. Meiman is a member of the Council on Foreign Relations and the Inter-American Dialogue.
 She is Chairwoman of the Chile-based development NGO América Solidaria US.
 Ms. Meiman often writes and speaks on policy matters related to trade, Brazil, and Latin America.